open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Synchronous and asynchronous instruments compared

-Synchronous instruments are called inside a request, meaning they have an associated distributed [Context](../context/context.md) (i.e., SpanReference, Baggage).
+Synchronous instruments are called inside a request, meaning they have an associated distributed [Context](../context/context.md) (with Span, Baggage, etc.).
 Multiple metric events may occur for a synchronous instrument within a given collection interval.

 Asynchronous instruments are reported by a callback, once per